ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/supported-data-stores.md

 ## MySQL

 The MySQL data store is a relational database management system that stores data in tables.
 The MySQL data store is useful for storing data in a relational format.
-The MySQL data store is not the default data store for Ballerina Persistence.
-Therefore, you need to explicitly specify the data store when initializing Ballerina Persistence in your application. like below,
+The MySQL data store is not the default data store for `bal persist`.
+Therefore, you need to explicitly specify the data store when initializing `bal persist` in your application. like below,

 ```shell
 $ bal persist init --datastore mysql